algorandfoundation/algokit-cli/docs/src/content/docs/tutorials/algokit-template.md

 When creating an AlgoKit template, there are a few default behaviors that you can expect to be provided by algokit-cli itself without introducing any extra code to your templates:

-- **Git**: If Git is installed on the user's system and the user's working directory is a Git repository, AlgoKit CLI will commit the newly created project as a new commit in the repository.
+- **Git**: If Git is installed on the user's system and the user's working directory is not already a Git repository, AlgoKit CLI will initialize a new Git repository in the project directory and create an initial commit capturing the newly generated project.
 This feature helps to maintain a clean version history for the project.
-If you wish to add a specific commit message for this action, you can specify a `commit_message` in the `_commit` option in your `copier.yaml` file.

-- **VSCode**: If the user has Visual Studio Code (VSCode) installed and the path to VSCode is added to their system's PATH, AlgoKit CLI will automatically open the newly created VSCode window unless user provides specific flags into the init command.
+- **VSCode**: If the user has Visual Studio Code (VSCode) installed and the path to VSCode is added to their system's PATH, AlgoKit CLI will automatically open the newly created project in VSCode unless the user passes `--no-ide` to the init command.

-- **Bootstrap**: AlgoKit CLI is equipped to execute a bootstrap script after a project has been initialized.
-This script, included in AlgoKit templates, can be automatically run to perform various setup tasks, such as installing dependencies or setting up databases.
+- **Bootstrap**: After a project has been initialized, AlgoKit CLI can run `algokit project bootstrap` on the new project to perform various setup tasks, such as installing dependencies (Poetry, uv, npm, pnpm) and populating `.env` files from `.env*.template` files.
 This is managed by AlgoKit CLI and not within the user-created codebase.
-By default, if a `bootstrap` task is defined in the `copier.yaml`, AlgoKit CLI will execute it, unless the user opts out during the prompt.
+By default, AlgoKit CLI will prompt the user to run bootstrap unless `--bootstrap`/`--no-bootstrap` or `--defaults` are provided.

 By combining predefined Copier answers with these default behaviors, you can create a smooth, efficient, and intuitive initialization experience for the users of your template.